Oilers vs Panthers Odds, Spread, and Total

-The Edmonton Oilers look to steal Game 3 on the road against the Florida Panthers and regain home-ice advantage.
+The Edmonton Oilers look to bounce back from an ugly Game 3 loss and even the series at two games apiece.

-The Oilers lost Game 2, 5–4 in double overtime.
-Edmonton had a strong first period and led 3–2.
-Florida scored twice in the second period, but the Oilers were able to tie the game late with just 18 seconds remaining.
-The puck luck wasn't there for them in extra time this time around.
-Edmonton outshot Florida 46–42, went 1-for-6 on the power play, and killed 3-of-4 penalties.
+The Oilers fell 6-1 in Game 3.
+Edmonton trailed 2-0 after the first period, scored early in the second, but then gave up four unanswered goals.
+They outshot the Panthers 33-31, outhit them 34-26, and won the faceoff battle 32-30.
+However, special teams proved costly, as Edmonton went just 1-for-6 on the power play and only killed 8 of 11 penalties.
+The Oilers lost their composure with costly penalties in both the first and third periods.

-The Panthers look to take care of business on home ice and go up 2–1 in their best-of-seven Stanley Cup Final series.
-Florida blew another third-period lead in this series but managed to recover and secure a huge win.
-The Panthers' special teams contributed with both a power-play goal and a shorthanded goal.
-Brad Marchand was the first star of the game, scoring both a shorthanded goal and the game-winner.
-Marchand is channeling his clutch Boston Bruins form this postseason, and the team was physical, winning the hit battle 60–39.
+The Florida Panthers aim to take a commanding 3-1 series lead and move within one win of back-to-back Stanley Cup championships.
+Florida set the tone early and never looked back, capitalizing on numerous power-play opportunities.
+Goalie Sergei Bobrovsky earned third-star honors with 32 saves.
+The Panthers' stars contributed throughout the game, and they protected home ice with ease.

 Spread